 Air New Zealand

-As the national carrier of Hong Kong SAR and based at Hong Kong International Airport, Cathay Pacific is majority-owned by logistics corporation Swire Pacific with significant shareholdings from Air China parent CNAC.
-Using a fleet which includes widebody Boeing and Airbus aircraft, Cathay Pacific’s extensive network consists of services throughout Asia, Europe, North America, Canada, Australia and New Zealand.
+Cathay Pacific is the de facto flag carrier serving Hong Kong International Airport.
+The carrier is majority owned by logistics corporation Swire Pacific, with significant shareholdings from Air China parent CNAC.
+Utilising a fleet which includes widebody Boeing and Airbus aircraft, Cathay Pacific’s extensive network serves destinations throughout the Asia-Pacific, Africa, Europe, the Middle East and North America.
 Cathay Pacific is a founding member of the oneworld alliance and wholly-owns short-haul operator Dragonair.

 Location of Cathay Pacific main hub (Hong Kong International Airport)